 Tamminen, K. A., Mosewich, A., Gaudreau, P., & Kowalski, K. (2020).
 Stress, emotion, and coping.
 In P. R. E. Crocker, C. Sabiston, & M. McDonough (Eds.), Sport and exercise psychology: A Canadian perspective (4th ed.).
 Toronto, ON: Pearson.

 Tamminen, K. A., & Poucher, Z. A. (2020).
 Research philosophies.
-In D. Hackfort & R. Schinke (Eds.), The Routledge international encyclopedia of sport and exercise psychology (Section on Measurement and Evaluation; Section Editors: C. Sabiston & T. Curran).
+In D. Hackfort & R. Schinke (Eds.), The Routledge international encyclopedia of sport and exercise psychology (vol.1: Theoretical and methodological concepts).
+Routledge.

 Tamminen, K. A., Poucher, Z., & Smith, B. (2019-2020).
 Developing best practices for open qualitative research in sport and exercise psychology.
 SSHRC Connection Grant ($7,569).